lardemua/atom_documentation/docs/procedures.md

 </figure>

+##### Recording compressed images

+In case the topics from RGB camera(s) are published using the [ROS image transport](http://wiki.ros.org/image_transport), it is possible to record the compressed image topic instead of the raw image topic as in [this example](index.md#data-logging).
+During the configuration of your calibration package, ATOM will detect that these are compressed topics and automatically generate a decompressing mechanism in the launch files.

+The advantage is that you get much smaller bag files since they contain compressed images.
+This may be critical for large systems such as [LARCC](examples.md#larcc), where the data output may reach over 1GB per minute.

+##### Throttling topics

+For an offline calibration procedure, speed is not critical.
+Thus, it is possible to configure a [ROS topic throttler](http://wiki.ros.org/topic_tools/throttle) for your sensor messages, if they have been recorded in a higher than necessary frequency.
+For that just add a field **throttle** to the section of the corresponding sensor in your calibration config.yaml file.

+##### Using a different configuration file

 It is also possible to configure your calibration package with a different configuration file, in the case you have multiple configurations with multiple config.yml files.
 There are also other options to run a custom configuration, i.e.: